dzt/shopify-monitor/README.md

 $ npm install
 ```

 Configure information inside the `config.example.json` be sure to rename it to `config.json` when you're done.
+More information about configuring your monitor can be found <a href="https://github.com/dzt/shopify-monitor/wiki/Configuring-your-monitor">here</a>.

 <br>